 “It isn’t about being immune to life.
 It’s about really living and that means there will be challenges, but there’s always support.”

-This is why we continue to engage with you once the residential part of your treatment experience is complete.
-Our aftercare module lasts for 12 months and is an opportunity for you to stay connected and to celebrate your new life, safe in the knowledge that we’re not going anywhere.
-We offer weekly therapy groups, connection days and remote support for all clients who complete our programmes.
+This is why we continue to engage with you through aftercare treatment once the residential part of your treatment is complete.
+Our aftercare treatment module lasts for 12 months and is an opportunity for you to stay connected and to celebrate your new life, safe in the knowledge that we are here to support you.
+We offer weekly therapy groups, connection days and remote support for all clients who complete our treatment programmes.

 In this blog, our Clinical Director, Mike Delaney outlines how…